d-becking/d-becking/README.md

 I've long been fascinated by neurophysiological processes and stimulus processing in the human brain.
-Translating these concepts into artificial neurons and synapses, alongside foundational information theory principles, forms a research area that continues to inspire me.
+Translating these concepts into artificial neurons and synapses, alongside foundational information theory principles, forms a research area that continues inspiring me.

 ### Personal Projects